In this episode, I speak with medical resident Dr. Tom Peteet, as he shares with us his nontraditional premed path to medical school.

 - Getting a lot of ideas from Twitter

-- Inspired about medical topics (ex. medical records
+- Inspired when learning about medical topics (medical records)

-- International rotations and spend a couple years abroad working within a medical school in residency and teach
+- Spending a couple of years abroad working within a medical school and teaching

 Programs for physicians going abroad:

 [Related episode: Shadowing Abroad as a Premed with Gap Medics.]